cksystemsteaching/selfie/book.md

 The trick is to slow yourself down!
 So much so that it is almost painful taking such tiny steps when learning something so big.
 The key issue why computer science, and in fact even elementary mathematics, is elusive to so many is that formal languages such as computer code or mathematical formulae are fundamentally different from other, less rigorous forms of expression such as *natural* languages like English or German.
 Formal languages have *formal* syntax and in particular *formal* semantics.
 There is no such thing as *casual* code or formulae.
 In short, they are designed and engineered where, as immediate consequence, everything matters, even the tiniest detail!

-The key advantage of a formal language is that its syntax or *notation* and in particular its semantics or *meaning* can be constructed systematically, like a house or even a skyscraper, and then serve as reliable and undisputed but also unforgiving communication tool between people, and between people and machines.
+The key advantage of a formal language is that its syntax or *notation* and in particular its semantics or *meaning* can be constructed systematically, like a car or a house or even a skyscraper, and then serve as reliable and undisputed but also unforgiving communication tool between people, and between people and machines.
 The disadvantage is that understanding a formal language not only requires understanding its meaning but actually understanding how its meaning is constructed.
 This is the reason why learning how to code is not enough to understand computer science.
 Similarly, learning how to calculate is not enough to understand mathematics.

 The ultimate way of learning how meaning is constructed is to learn how to *prove* statements *formally* where both, statements and proofs, are written in a formal language.
 I still remember how scared I was in school when our math teacher asked us to prove something, and not just play a bit with arithmetic or geometry.
 Later, in college, that scary ghost of proving something showed up again when our professor asked us to prove the correctness of a program which, despite its small size, turned out to be incredibly hard and tedious.